gpergrossi/java-voronoi/README.md

       - enter to finish the diagram
 3. The test cases in test.gpergrossi.util use JUnit 5 (other versions will probably be fine too).

-## Code Quality Note
+Look at the source code for VoronoiTestView to get an idea of how diagrams are constructed.
+Explore the voronoi classes for more information.
+Sorry this isn't documented yet!
 I am using this code for my personal projects.
-I wrote all of it, but I did not clean it up for others to use.
+I wrote all of it (except the gif saver), but I did not clean it up for others to use.

 ## Pull Requests

-I will, of course, look at all pull requests and potentially include them.
+If I get any I will - of course - look at them and potentially include them.
 I would love to work toward making this code a reliable and useful tool to as many programmers as possible.
+That said, I've seen other Fortune's algorithm implementations in java on github that are probably better than mine.

 ## License